w3f/research/docs/polkadot/implementors-guide/guide.md

 This process can be divided further down.
 Steps 2 & 3 relate to the work of the collator in collating and distributing the candidate to validators via the Collation Distribution Process.
 Steps 3 & 4 relate to the work of the validators in the Candidate Backing Process and the block author (itself a validator) to include the block into the relay chain.
 Steps 6, 7, and 8 correspond to the logic of the relay-chain state-machine (otherwise known as the Runtime) used to fully incorporate the block into the chain.
 Step 7 requires further work on the validators' parts to participate in the Availability Distribution process and include that information into the relay chain for step 8 to be fully realized.

+This brings us to the second part of the process.
+Once a parablock is "fully included", it is still "pending approval".
+At this stage in the pipeline, the parablock has been backed by a majority of validators in the group assigned to that parachain, and its data has been guaranteed available by the set of validators as a whole.
+However, the validators in the parachain-group (known as the "Parachain Validators" for that parachain) are sampled from a validator set which contains some proportion of byzantine, or arbitrarily malicious members.
+This implies that the Parachain Validators for some parachain may be majority-dishonest, which means that secondary checks must be done on the block before it can be considered approved.

+The Approval Process looks like this:
+1. Parablocks are pending approval for a time-window known as the secondary checking window.
+1. During the secondary-checking window, validators randomly self-select to perform secondary checks on the parablock.
+1. These validators, known in this context as secondary checkers, acquire the parablock and its PoV, and re-run the validation function.
+1. The secondary checkers submit the result of their checks to the relay chain.
+Contradictory results lead to escalation, where even more secondary checkers are selected and the secondary-checking window is extended.
+1. At the end of the Approval Process, the parablock is either Approved or it is rejected.
+More on the rejection process later.

+These two pipelines sum up the sequence of events necessary to extend and acquire full security on a Parablock.
+Note that the Inclusion Pipeline must conclude for a specific parachain before a new block can be accepted on that parachain.
+After inclusion, the Approval Process kicks off, and can be running for many parachain blocks at once.

+[TODO Diagram: Inclusion Pipeline & Approval Processes interaction]

 It is also important to take note of the fact that the relay-chain is extended by BABE, which is a forkful algorithm.
 That means that different block authors can be chosen at the same time, and may not be building on the same block parent.
 Furthermore, the set of validators is not fixed, nor is the set of parachains.
 And even with the same set of validators and parachains, the validators' assignments to parachains is flexible.
 This means that the architecture proposed in the next chapters must deal with the variability and multiplicity of the network state.

-Nodes may take actions for more than one relay-chain head at a time,
+[TODO Diagram: Forkfulness]

 ## Secondary Checking